AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 -----

-In this post we will explore how to store and retrieve statistics relating to the comments a product has. **We will do it without making any changes or adding new indexes.**
+In this post we will explore how to store and retrieve statistics relating to the comments a product has. **We will do it without making any table changes or adding new indexes.**

 So far, we have built a commenting system that allows users to filter by any combination of rating (1-5) and a single language.
 Displaying counts for a given criteria will provide a better user experience.
 The statistics will also allow the query planner to make more efficient queries by skipping sub-queries when the count is zero.